A-meerdervan/pauseai/src/posts/risks.md

 ## Existential Risk

-Over half of AI researchers believe there is a >10% chance that AI will cause human extinction.
+About half of AI researchers believe there is a 10% or higher chance that AI will lead to a very bad outcome (e.g. human extinction).
-Would you enter a plane if half of the plane engineers believed there was a >10% chance that it would crash?
+Would you enter a plane if half of the plane engineers believed there was a 10% chance that it would crash?

 Very intelligent things are very powerful.
 If we build a machine that is far more intelligent than humans, we need to be sure that it wants the same thing as we want.
 However, this turns out to be very difficult.
 This is called the _alignment problem_.
-If we fail to solve it in time, we are likely to end up with an unstoppable machine making decisions for us that is not considering our well-being.
+his is currently an unsolved problem.
+If we fail to solve it in time, we are likely to end up with an unstoppable machine that is making decisions that do not consider our well-being.

 [Read more about x-risk](/xrisk)